 Here is also a good tip to communicate with ease in Crete but also to get the best experience from your vacation.
 Try to learn some basic Greek words, like hello, thank you, or you’re welcome before your trip.

-This is because Greeks are very proud of their language, and they love it when visitors make an effort to learn or when they show respect to the Greek language.
+This is because Greeks are very proud of their language, and they love it when visitors make an effort to learn or when they show respect for the Greek language.

 Get a Little Extra Help